adriaanzon/notes-for-github/README.md

 # install dependencies
 npm install

+# build and watch for changes
+npm run dev

-# build for production with minification
+# build for publishing with minification
 npm run build
 ```

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).